 - Not all human foods are safe for cats and dogs.
 Be sure to double-check before feeding any human foods to your pet.

-- New probiotic foods can cause problems.
+- New probiotic foods can cause digestion issues.
 Always start with a small amount to avoid any digestive upsets.
 Start with 1-4 tsp of food depending on the size of your pet.

 - Avoid any sugar-based ferments (kombucha, jun, water kefir).
 Pets don’t have great oral hygiene and the sugar/acid combo is not great for their teeth.